-P-Excess contributions plus earnings/excess deferrals taxable in 1994.
+P-Excess contributions plus earnings/ excess deferrals taxable in 1995.
 See the explanation for Code 8.
 The IRS suggests that anyone using Code P for the refund of an IRA contribution under section 408(d)(4) advise payees, at the time the distribution is made, that the earnings are taxable in the year in which the contribution was made.

-A-May be eligible for 5- or 10-year averaging.
-Use Code A to indicate that the distribution is eligible for the averaging method of computing the tax on lump-sum distributions under section 402(d).
-To determine whether the distribution may be eligible for averaging, you need not consider whether the recipient used averaging (or capital gain treatment) in the past.
+A-May be eligible for 5- or 10-year tax option.
+Use Code A to indicate that the distribution is eligible for the tax option method of computing the tax on lump-sum distributions under section 402(d).
+To determine whether the distribution may be eligible for the tax option, you need not consider whether the recipient used this method (or capital gain treatment) in the past.